-Test for leaks at this point: Close the Needle Valve (turn needle handle clockwise all the way in to close) Turn ON the cold water supply to the sink faucet.
+Test for leaks after the system is completely installed: Close the Needle Valve (turn needle handle clockwise all the way in to close).
+Turn ON the cold water supply to the sink faucet.
 If the Needle Valve or the Adaptor leaks, check the connection and try applying more Teflon tape or tighten the brass nut some more to stop the leak.